AdobeDocs/journey-optimizer.en/help/using/sms/create-sms.md

 1. After defining your content, you can add tracked URLs to your message.
 To do this, access the **[!UICONTROL Helper functions]** menu and select **[!UICONTROL Helpers]**.

-    Note that in order to use the URL shortening function, you must first configure a subdomain which will be then linked to your surface.
+    Note that in order to use the URL shortening function, you must first configure a subdomain which will be then linked to your configuration.
 [Learn more](sms-subdomains.md)

     >[!CAUTION]
     >